ray-project/ray/doc/source/cluster/autoscaling.rst

     target_utilization_fraction: 0.8

     # If a node is idle for this many minutes, it will be removed.
 A node is
-    # considered idle if there are any tasks or actors running on it.
+    # considered idle if there are no tasks or actors running on it.
     idle_timeout_minutes: 5

 Multiple Node Type Autoscaling